Navigating the CPM Process

-The individual under care should submit a one-page statement on his/her journey of faith as well as forms 5A: Application to be enrolled by the Presbytery as a Candidate and 5B: Session Recommendation for enrollment as a Candidate to the CPM after meeting with his/her home session.
+The individual under care should submit a one-two page statement on his/her journey of faith as well as forms 5A: Application to be enrolled by the Presbytery as a Candidate and 5B: Session Recommendation for enrollment as a Candidate to the CPM after meeting with his/her home session.
 He/she will meet with the CPM at a meeting time scheduled upon receipt of the paperwork or at the already scheduled annual consultation.

 Please see the "forms and documents" page of the portal for fillable PDF versions of these documents